-See 28 U.S.C § 1491(a)(1) (vesting jurisdiction in the CFC to hear claims against the United States founded upon the Constitution, acts of Congress, regulations of executive departments, or implied or express contracts); but see id. § 1346(a)(2) (granting district court concurrent jurisdiction to hear contract claims against the United States for up to \$10,000).
+See 28 U.S.C § 1491(a)(1) (vesting jurisdiction in the CFC to hear claims against the United States founded upon the Constitution, acts of Congress, regulations of executive departments, or implied or express contracts); but

-The first predecessor to the CFC, the Court of Claims, 63 was created in 1855 to relieve pressure on Congress because "the only recourse available to private claimants was to petition Congress for relief."
-64 Initially, the CFC was empowered only to review private claims and recommend to Congress how to resolve them.
-65 But in 1863, acting on President Lincoln's recommendation, Congress granted the CFC authority to issue final judgments.
-66 The CFC's institutional role was further entrenched in 1887, when Congress comprehensively reformed the CFC's jurisdiction and procedures 67 "to 'give the people of the United States what every civilized nation of the world has already done-the right to go into the courts to seek redress against the Government for their grievances."
-68 Since then, Congress has enacted a number of statutes that have cemented the CFC's role as a specialized court for claims against government.
+The first predecessor to the CFC, the Court of Claims,73 was created in 1855 to relieve pressure on Congress because "the only recourse available to private claimants was to petition Congress for relief."74- Initially, the CFC was empowered only to review private claims and recommend to Congress how to resolve them.75- But in 1863, acting on President Lincoln's recommendation, Congress granted the CFC authority to issue final judgments.76- The CFC's institutional role was further entrenched in 1887, when Congress comprehensively reformed the CFC's jurisdiction and procedures77 "to 'give the people of the United States what every civilized nation of the world has already done-the right to go into the courts to seek redress against the Government for their grievances."78 -Since then, Congress has enacted a number of statutes that have cemented the CFC's role as a specialized court for claims against government.

 Today, the CFC remains a court of limited-but important and complex-jurisdiction.
 Under the Tucker Act, the CFC has jurisdiction over "any claim against the United States founded either upon the Constitution, or any Act of Congress or any regulation of an executive department, or upon any express or implied contract with the United States, or for liquidated or unliquidated damages in cases not sounding in tort."
 The Indian Tucker Act grants the CFC jurisdiction over similar types of claims brought by "any tribe, band, or other identifiable group of American Indians."
-The picture becomes more complex with the "Little Tucker Act," which grants district courts concurrent jurisdiction with the CFC over monetary claims against the government for \$10,000 or less.
-To Gaps in the CFC's jurisdiction lend further complexity.
-For
+The picture becomes more complex with the "Little Tucker Act," which grants district courts concurrent jurisdiction with the CFC over monetary claims against the see id. § 1346(a)(2) (granting district court concurrent jurisdiction to hear contract claims against the United States for up to \$10,000).

-As explained above, the CFC has taken several forms, and gone by several different names, over the course of its history, but this Report refers to it exclusively as the "CFC" to avoid confusion.
-See supra note 3.
+As explained above, the CFC has taken several forms, and gone by several different names, over the course of its history, but this Report refers to it exclusively as the "CFC" to avoid confusion.- See supra note 3.